 DEVELOPMENT OF THE DIFFERENT TYPES OF EYE FLOATERS:

 Vitreous floaters can also be random condensations of the vitreous and come in several varieties or in combinations.
 They can be small and distinct, stringy like cobwebs, diffusely hazy, or soft and cloudlike.
 Typically, there is a combination of types of floaters present.

 PSYCHOSOCIAL IMPACT OF EYE FLOATERS:

 No discussion of eye floaters would be complete with a discussion of the impact of floaters on the psychological health of the floater sufferer.
-Most of our patients are highly functional with excellent measured vision on the eye chart (even if we have to wait until the floaters move out of the way).
+Most of our patients are highly functional with excellent measured vision on the eye chart.
 Most would be able to pass any vision and eye health examination as their vision chart acuity, peripheral vision, color vision, contrast sensitivity, eye pressures, and anatomical structures are all normal.
 What isn’t tested is the subjective awareness and annoyance that eye floaters cause.
-Most people with floaters will pass any eye exam as normal and healthy.
 What isn’t ever tested for or recognized is annoyance, anxiety, depression, and sometimes despondency associated with eye floaters.

 We have seen diffuse and seemingly significant floater complexes that didn’t seem to bother the patient much, and we have seen people put their life “on hold” for the most microscopic of floater debris that is undetectable by most examination techniques.
 Different personalities respond to the eye floaters differently.